basilkjose/Cotton-disease-prediction/README.md

    The application will try to locate the model i. e. `model_inception.h5` in the current directory, and if it is not found, download it.
 * Note - model_inception.h5 not present in github repository because of larger size.

+## Technical Aspect

+1) Training image dataset using transfer learning models.
+2) Deployement of model using flask.

+* For training purposes, we use tensorflow.keras library.
+* For deployment, we use Flask.